matt4923/BookAssessment/README.md

 ## Instructions and Responses
+If my interpretation of the instructions is incorrect, I'm happy to modify as needed.

 1.  ##### Create a REST API using ASP.NET MVC and write a method to return a sorted list of these by Publisher, Author (last, first), then title.**
     -